 Even armed with the knowledge of what happens when you choose the wrong host, you may still feel overwhelmed and uncertain on how to choose the best host for your needs.
 Fortunately, there are 15 simple questions you can ask that will help you make an informed decision.

 1. What are my hosting needs?

 Figuring out your hosting needs is essential to decide the type of hosting plan required.
 What type of website is being built; will it be mainly text-based or will it utilize other forms of media?
 If your site will use a lot of bandwidth, a shared hosting plan may not be right for you.
-Instead, you may want to looking into dedicated hosting solution.
+Instead, you may want to look into a dedicated hosting solution.
 On the other hand, if security is a concern and you won’t be using a lot of bandwidth, then a VPS may be a better choice for your site.

-Do you need Windows technologies for your website, such as ASP, Microsoft Access or Microsoft SQL?
-Perhaps you need Unix-based hosting to utilize technology like WordPress, PHP, Perl and MySQL.
+Do you need Windows technologies for your website, such as ASP, Microsoft Access, or Microsoft SQL?
+Perhaps you need Unix-based hosting to utilize technology like WordPress, PHP, Perl, and MySQL.
 Beginners will want a simple shared hosting account on a Unix-based server.
 This is the easiest to use and will fit your needs as a beginner.
 However, ensure that the host has the option to upgrade.

 2. How long am I tied into the contract?

 Some hosts offer a huge discount, but you have to pay 2 years in advance.
 Even if the company offers a guarantee, you may have trouble regaining the funds you’ve already paid out.
 It’s probably best to opt for a month-to-month or at the most a quarterly plan with a brand new web hosting company until you’re sure you want to stay with that company for the long term.

 3. What are the renewal prices?